-As our Eat Local Challenge rolls on, we’re shining our Member Deals Spotlight on one of the newest local farms to fill out our Produce Department shelves – Old Road Farm!
-All of their glorious organic produce will be 20% off for member-owners from September 23rd – 29th!
+As our Eat Local Challenge rolls on, we’re shining a bright Member Deals Spotlight on our friends at Old Road Farm!
+All of their glorious organic produce is 20% off for member-owners from September 21st – 27th!
 Read on to learn more about these young farmers, the diverse experience they bring to this challenging profession, and their commitment to real organic farming:

 Meet the Farmers

 A transplant from New York, Gabby Tuite came to Vermont to attend the University of Vermont where she received a bachelor’s in Community Development and Applied Economics.
 While studying at UVM, she took an internship at the Shelburne Farms’ Market Garden where she first got her hands dirty and fell in love with farming.
 After UVM, Gabby worked at River Berry Farm for two seasons.
 Here she learned how to grow on a larger scale, taking note of the efficiencies required to run a profitable farm.
 Between growing seasons, Gabby has worked at the City Market Onion River-Coop as a Produce Buyer and Team Leader giving her insight into marketing and merchandising, supervising employees as well as the local food chain from a buyer’s perspective.